Scroll Top

 Does acupuncture have side effects

+Generally, no; acupuncture does not have any side effect.
 It’s not common, but possible some people may experience a dull ache or slight bruising around the area of needling, which can last for a few days.
-This can be alleviated with topical ointments such are Arnica gel or Po Sum On oil.
-Those with chronic conditions may feel worse for a short period before getting better.
-Why do some people experience this nonlinear healing pattern?
-Our organs and tissues can become accustomed to being in a dysfunctional state, trying to change them to where they once were or need to be can cause discomfort.
+This can be alleviated with massage and using topical analgesics such are arnica gel or Po Sum On oil.
+Treating muscles that have been chronically tight and short can have soreness afterwards.
 Think of it like going to the gym after a long layoff of not exercising — you come home sore, but after resting and going consistently, you get stronger and are able to do more.
 The common effects are feeling more relaxed, improved digestion and less muscle tension.